JoshMcKinstry/Dork_Game_team_octosquad/README.rst

 3. Navigate to the direction of the team34 folder
 4. Type the following command to start the game: python -m dork
 5. Type the following command to run the tests: python -m pytest
+6. Type the following command to install pip packages: pip install "Name of package"

 How to Play
 -----------